Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 # NH-INBRE - Genome Sequencing and Comparative Genomic Analysis
 ---------------------------------
 This module introduces you to whole-genome sequencing and comparative genomics.
-You will work with numerous tools to assemble and assess a micorbial genome, automate the process on many datasets, and utilize the full dataset for a comparative genomics analysis.
+You will work with numerous tools to assemble and assess a microbial genome, automate the process on many samples, and utilize the full dataset for a comparative genomics analysis.

-This module will cost you about $0.00 to run end to end, assumign you shutdown and delete all resources upon completion.
+This module will cost you about $0.00 to run end to end, assuming you shutdown and delete all resources upon completion.

 Watch this [Introduction Video]() to learn more about the module.